 The Canon EOS 5D Mark III features a new autofocus (AF) system that, in terms of its specifications, is remarkably similar to the one found in the company’s flagship EOS 1D X camera.
 It comes with 61 points, 41 of which are cross-type points, and five of them are diagonally sensitive, which is something that is exclusive to this sensor (for these double cross-type points, envision an X superimposed over a form that looks like a plus sign).

 When paired with lenses that have a maximum aperture of F5.6 or brighter, the 5D Mark III boasts an unrivaled amount of cross-type AF points, making it the undisputed leader in this category (21).
 If you use a lens with an aperture of F4 or higher, the benefits become even more pronounced because the camera is able to acquire an additional 20 cross-type points that are located further away from the frame’s center (in contrast, Nikon’s system only includes cross-type sensors located near the frame’s center).
-When you use a lens with an aperture of F2.8 or higher, the five center double-cross-type sensors become accessible.
+When you use a lens with an aperture of F2.8 or higher, the five-center double-cross-type sensors become accessible.

 Because the 5D Mark III’s cross-type AF points can only be used with lenses that are F5.6 or brighter, it cannot compete with the Nikon D4 and D800 when it comes to the use of slower lenses or long lens/teleconverter combinations.
 This is the only area in which the 5D Mark III falls short of its competitors.
 Canon claims that there is a trade-off that must be made and that its technology enables the sensor to be more accurate with the big aperture lenses that it wants its customers to use.
-Additionally, it enables the F4 cross-type sensors to be positioned further towards the edge of the frame.
+Additionally, it enables the F4 cross-type sensors to be positioned further toward the edge of the frame.

 Even while the system does not have the 1D X’s 100,000-pixel metering sensor, it does contain a 63-point, color-aware metering sensor (something similar to a Foveon two-layer arrangement) to assist the camera in tracking targets.